lukealbao/ddebuglog/README.md

 that's all it is.

-If you want to stay dynamic all the way, you can pass over 1500 non-active debug statements and add only 1ms of latency.
+If you want to stay dynamic all the way, you can pass over 1500 non-active debug statements and stilladd only 1ms of latency.

 ```
 [Baseline] Running an empty function x 96,610,538 ops/sec ±0.97% (94 runs sampled)